 Since the teachings of Louise Hay are an integral part of my healing project, I used my time of sleeplessness to revisit what she has to say about neck pain.
 Louise states that the neck represents flexibility and the ability to see what’s “back there.”
 Neck problems signify stubbornness, inflexibility and a refusal to see other sides of a question or situation.
 A stiff neck is a mark of unbending bullheadedness.

+NOTE: This post was originally published on my previous blog, The Healing Project.
 It’s hard to believe, but it has been 6 months since I started “The Healing Project.”
-My first post was made on February 3, 2010, and outlined my quest to heal my health and my life over the course of one year.
-My healing project utilizes the principles of Louise Hay and other teachers and …
+My first post was made on February 3, 2010, and outlined my quest to heal my health and my life over the course of one year. …

 I just spent over a week without speaking.
 No, I didn’t go to an ashram or a silent retreat; I simply had no voice for nine days.
 My laryngitis was related to the flu virus that I mentioned in my last post and although it wasn’t unexpected, I never thought it would last so long.
 However, since I am a big believer in the messages of our physical ailments, I decided to look for the meaning and lessons of my “week of silence.”

 As a first step in my search for answers, I referenced “You Can Heal Your Life” to see what Louise Hay had to say about laryngitis.
 While I generally recognize myself and my situation in her remarks, I was left with a huge question mark on this one.